FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: Introduction

-To sum up, the \textbf{contributions} of this paper are: \begin{itemize} \item We propose \textbf{FastFLUX}, a novel architecture-level pruning framework built upon the 12B FLUX model.
+To sum up, our \textbf{contributions} are as follows: \begin{itemize} \item We propose \textbf{FastFLUX}, a novel architecture-level pruning framework built upon the 12B FLUX model.
 FastFLUX is lightweight, efficient, and incurs low training cost.
 Even under a 20\% pruning ratio, it maintains high visual generation quality. \item We introduce \textbf{Block-wise Replacement with Linear Layers (BRLL)}, which replaces complex residual branches with linear layers.
-These replacements support least squares initialization, enabling training-free deployment with controlled performance loss. \item We propose \textbf{Sandwich Training (ST)} strategy to compensate for performance loss after pruning.
-This method performs localized fine-tuning by applying LoRA modules to the neighboring layers of each replaced block, enabling efficient and targeted adaptation with minimal training overhead. \end{itemize}
+These replacements support training-free initialization via least-squares regression, with controllable performance degradation. \item We propose \textbf{Sandwich Training (ST)}, a localized fine-tuning strategy that applies LoRA to the adjacent unpruned layers of each replaced block to compensate for performance loss after pruning, enabling targeted adaptation with minimal training overhead. \end{itemize}